rafaelfiume/sketch/docs/best-practices/Applied-Theory.md

 ---

-## 2. Stream Processing -> Declarative & Resilient Flows
+## 2. Stream Processing -> Expressive & Resilient Flows

 Streams excels modelling asynchronous, concurrent and infinite data flows.
 They are a natural fit for encoding complex business in a single composable flow.